-During the normal breeding season, the luteolytic effect of prostaglandins can be used to induce oestrus in animals with a corpus luteum, that is between days 4 and 17 of a normal oestrus cycle.
-Return to oestrus occurs between 24 to 48 hours post-injection, generally about 36 hours; 60-70% of the herd should respond to a single injection.
+During the normal breeding season, the luteolytic effect of prostaglandins can be used to induce oestrus in animals with a corpus luteum, i.e. between days 4 and 17 of a normal oestrus cycle.
+Return to oestrus occurs between 24 and 48 hours post-injection, generally about 36 hours.
+About 60-70% of the herd should respond to a single injection.

-Dinaprost, 5-10 mg i.m. or s.c. or Clorprostenol, 62.5-125 μg i.m. or s.c.
+Dinaprost, 5-10 mg i.m. or s.c. or cloprostenol, 62.5-125 μg i.m. or s.c.

-For synchronisation of oestrus, two injections should be given 9 to 11 days apart.
+For synchronisation of oestrus, two injections should be given 9-11 days apart.